 Creating Guest posts can be quite confusing, especially if your end goal is to earn backlinks.

 A guest post from you to an external site is basically free content for the external site to publish.
-However, this content should be of impeccable quality such that it will create value for the external website too.
-The external website will be using your content to rank up the SERPs, whereas your website will be earning backlinks.
+However, this content should be of impeccable quality such that it will create value for the external website, too.
+The external website will use your content to rank up the SERPs, whereas your website will earn backlinks.

 How To Ensure Impeccable Guest Posts?